patois/BFS2019/readme.md

 ![leak cookie 2](rsrc/leak_cookie2.png?raw=true)

-Relative from there, the cookie that belongs the _handle_client()_ function's stack frame\
+Relative from there, the cookie that belongs to the _handle_client()_ function's stack frame\
 can be addressed and subsequently leaked to our client.
 Having a copy of the cookie\
-and a copy of the xor key at hand will allow the _rsp_ register to be restored, which can\
+and a copy of the xor key at hand will allow the _rsp_ register to be recovered, which can\
 then be used to build the final ROP chain.

 ![restore rsp](rsrc/restore_rsp.png?raw=true)